 2. Business, management, marketing and related support services

-3. Parks, recreation, leisure and fitness Studies
+3. Parks, recreation, leisure, fitness and kinesiology

 Use LinkedIn’s alumni tool* to explore what St. Kate graduates majored in and the types of careers they have and with which companies.